Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 <img src='Slide17.png' alt='  ' title='Slide: 17' border='1'  width='85%%'/>

-The [structure of an RO-Crate](https://www.researchobject.org/ro-crate/1.1/structure.html) is very similar to the PARADISEC example above, but with a json file instead of XML, and an optional preview in HTML.
+The [structure of an RO-Crate](https://www.researchobject.org/ro-crate/1.1/structure.html) is very similar to the PARADISEC example above, but with a JSON file instead of XML, and an optional preview in HTML.

 RO-Crate has a growing number of [tools and software libraries](https://www.researchobject.org/ro-crate/tools/) which means that a team such as PARADISEC does not have to maintain their own bespoke software.